Sunday, January 1, 2012

 spacer

 The piece is a dream-soundscape, deliberately rather formless and wandering - as dreams are.
+(I could make a score, but probably no-one will want to perform it... so why bother?)
 Strands of familiar piano music float from my childhood into the present moment, evolving on their journey into an aural tapestry, a private look into my mind's inner ear.
 Where will these fragments travel after this?
 And likewise, what is it that each of us might, in turn, bequeath to the future?

 spacer